Shadows of quantum machine learning: General shadow models

 \subsection{All shadow models are shadows of flipped models}

 We give a general definition of shadow models that can encompass all methods that have been proposed to generate them.
-In contrast to the definition of classical surrogates proposed by Schreiber \emph{et al.}~\cite{schreiber22}, we give explicit definitions for the shadowing and evaluation phases of shadow models which allows to bound the complexity of generating and evaluating them.
-We view a general shadowing phase as the generation of \emph{advice} that can be used to evaluate classically a quantum model.
+In contrast to the definition of classical surrogates proposed by Schreiber \emph{et al.}~\cite{schreiber22}, we give explicit definitions for the shadowing and evaluation phases of shadow models which makes explicit the need for a quantum computer in the shadowing phase.
+Indeed, as mentioned in the introduction, the term \emph{classical surrogate} has been used to describe both a classically evaluatable model obtained from a quantum shadowing procedure and a fully classical model trained directly on the data.
+We want to avoid this confusion in the definition of shadow models.
+We view a general shadowing phase as the generation of \emph{advice} that can be used to classically evaluate a quantum model.
 This advice is generated by the execution of quantum circuits that may or may not depend on the (trained) quantum circuit from the training phase.
-For instance, when we construct shadows of our flipped models, we simply prepare the parametrized states $\rho(\thv)$ and use (randomized) measurements to generate an operationally meaningful classical description.
+For instance, when we shadowfy a flipped model, we simply prepare the parametrized states $\rho(\thv)$ and use (randomized) measurements to generate an operationally meaningful classical description.
 In the case of Fourier shadowing, this advice is instead generated by evaluations of the quantum model $f_{\thv}(\x)$ for different inputs $\x\in\R^d$ that are rich enough to learn the Fourier coefficients of this model.
 We propose the following definition:

 \begin{dfn}[General shadow model] Let $W_1(\thv),\allowbreak ...,\allowbreak W_M(\thv)$ be a sequence of $\O(\text{poly}(m))$-time quantum circuits applied on all-zero states $\ket{0}^{\otimes m}$, and that can potentially be chosen adaptively.
 Call $\omega(\thv) = (\omega_1(\thv), \ldots, \omega_M(\thv))$ the outcomes of measuring the output states of these circuits in the computational basis.
 A general shadow model is defined as: